therebedragons101/g_data_binding_lib/README.md

 - Rest of demo and tutorial is still on TODO
 - Note that demo seems simple, but it is absolute nightmare scenario of crosslinking and multi edit access that can be encountered.
-Whole demo only deals with 3 person objects, where they also contain parent relationship
+Whole demo only deals with 3 person objects, where they also contain parent relationships

 **HOW TO COMPILE/RUN DEMO AND TUTORIAL**